The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Real closed fields

-For example, the field $\RR$ of real numbers is real closed by Theorem \ref{thm:CharacterizingTheReals} above.
+\begin{example} The field $\RR$ of real numbers is real closed by Theorem \ref{thm:CharacterizingTheReals} above.
 The field $\QQ$ of rational numbers is not real closed, as shown by the example $P = X^2-2$ on $[1,2]$.
 The algebraic closure $\QQ^c$ of $\QQ$ in $\RR$ is a real closed field.
 In fact, $\QQ^c$ is the smallest real closed field, in the sense that $\QQ^c$ is contained in any real closed field.
-Notice that $\QQ^c$ is much smaller than $\RR$, in fact $\QQ^c$ is countable whereas $\RR$ is uncountable.
+Notice that $\QQ^c$ is much smaller than $\RR$, in fact $\QQ^c$ is countable whereas $\RR$ is uncountable. \end{example}

-\begin{remark} In the context of this article, Definition \ref{def:RealClosedField} is the natural starting point because it captures the essential \emph{geometric} feature of real-algebraic geometry.
-It deviates, however, from Artin's \emph{algebraic} definition, which says that an ordered field is real closed if no proper algebraic extension can be ordered.
-See Cohn \cite[Prop.\,8.8.9]{Cohn:2003} for their equivalence. \end{remark}
+The theory of real closed fields originated in the work of Artin and Schreier \cite{ArtinSchreier:1926,ArtinSchreier:1927} in the 1920s, culminating in Artin's solution \cite{Artin:1927} of Hilbert's 17th problem.
+Excellent textbook references include Jacobson \cite[chap.\,I.5 and II.11]{Jacobson:1985:1989} and Bochnak--Coste--Roy \cite[chap.\,1 and 6]{BochnakCosteRoy:1998}.
+For the present article, Definition \ref{def:RealClosedField} above is the natural starting point because it captures the essential geometric feature.
+It deviates from the algebraic definition of Artin--Schreier \cite{ArtinSchreier:1926}, saying that an ordered field is real closed if no proper algebraic extension can be ordered.
+For a proof of their equivalence see \cite[Prop.\,8.8.9]{Cohn:2003} or \cite[\textsection 1.2]{BochnakCosteRoy:1998}.

+\begin{remark} In a real closed field $\R$ every positive element has a square root, and so the ordering on $\R$ can be characterized in algebraic terms: For every $a \in \R$ we have $a \ge 0$ if and only if there exists $b \in \R$ such that $b^2 = a$.
+In particular, if a field is real closed, then it admits precisely one ordering that is compatible with the field structure. \end{remark}

-Not all interesting ordered fields are subfields of $\RR$: the field $\RR(X)$ of rational functions can be ordered (in many different ways, see \cite[\textsection II.9]{KnebuschScheiderer:1989}) but does not embed into $\RR$.
-Nevertheless, like every ordered field, it can be embedded into some real closure:
+Every archimedean ordered field can be embedded into $\RR$; see \cite[\textsection 8.7]{Cohn:2003}.
+The field $\RR(X)$ of rational functions can be ordered (in many different ways; see \cite[\textsection 1.1]{BochnakCosteRoy:1998}) but does not embed into $\RR$.
+Nevertheless it can be embedded into its real closure.

-\begin{theorem} Every ordered field $\K$ admits a real closure, i.e., a real closed field $\R \supset \K$ that extends the ordering and is algebraic over $\K$.
-Any two real closures $\R$, $\R'$ of $\K$ are isomorphic via a unique field isomorphism $\R \isoto \R'$ fixing $\K$.
+\begin{theorem}[Artin--Schreier {\cite[Satz 8]{ArtinSchreier:1926}}] Every ordered field $\K$ admits a real closure, i.e., a real closed field that is algebraic over $\K$ and whose unique ordering extends that of $\K$.
+Any two real closures of $\K$ are isomorphic via a unique isomorphism fixing $\K$.

 \end{theorem}